1. Audio files (.wav or .aif)

 We also highly recommend, especially if you happen to be working from home, that you check your mixes with us before mastering.
 We will give you general feedback and suggest where changes could be applied.
 Your finished product can only benefit from a quick check over from a mastering perspective and will ensure the whole procedure runs smoothly and at optimum.
 This service is provided free of charge.
 Upload your mixes here for free mix appraisal at any time during your mixing process.

 While mixing, think about frequency balance, not just level balance.
 And don't be shy to make good use of the stereo field.
-Use 44.1khz/24bit or 88.2khz/24bit if you must (avoid 48khz or 96khz for music)
+Use 44.1khz/24bit or 88.2khz/24bit (avoid 48khz or 96khz for music)